 Fitzroy Shire Council is a member of the Queensland local government workers compensation self-insurance scheme, Local Government Workcare.
 Under this scheme Council has provided an indemnity towards a bank guarantee to cover bad debts which may remain should the self insurance licence be cancelled and there was insufficient funds available to cover outstanding liabilities.
 Only the Queensland Government's workers compensation authority may call on any part of the guarantee should the above circumstances arise.
 Council's maximum exposure to the bank guarantee is \$138,566.01.
 Council's maximum exposure to the bank guarantee as of 30 June 2007 was \$112,982.
-For the period 1 July 2007 to 14 March 2008

 28. Events after balance date For the period ended 14 March 2008 1 July 2007 to 14 March 2008 \$ 2007 \$ There were no material financial adjusting events after balance sheet date.

+29. Superannuation

+Contributions

-29. Superannuation Fitzroy Shire Council contributes to the local government superannuation scheme (the scheme).
+Fitzroy Shire Council contributes to the local government superannuation scheme (the scheme).
 The scheme has two elements referred to as the defined benefits scheme and the accumulation scheme.

-Both these schemes are defined contribution schemes as defined in the Australian Accour benefits.
-Council has no liability to or interest in the scheme other than the payment of the Any amount by which either scheme is over or under funded would only affect future ben Council. efits and is not an as set or liability of Accordingly there is no recognition in the financial statements of any over or under-fundir ng of the scheme.
-The audited general purpose financial report of the scheme as at 30 June 2007 (the most r to any audit qualification, indicates that the assets of the scheme are sufficient to meet the ch was not subject The general purpose financial statements disclose that the most recent actuarial assessme at 30 June 2007.
-The actuary indicated that without improvements to benefit conditions, o contribution rates would be sufficient to meet members benefits as they accrue.
-The Queensland Local Government Superannuation Board, the trustee of the scheme, adv superannuation scheme was a complying superannuation scheme for the purpose of the Industry (Supervision) legislation.
-The amount of superannuation contributions paid by Fitzroy Shire Council to the superand benefit of employees was: nuation scheme in th is period for the Contributions 333,564 425,224 30.
-Operating Leases (Council is lessor) Council has leased a number of properties to sporting bodies, companies and private indi viduals.
-The minimum lease payments are payable as follows: Not later than one year 12,783 85,146 One to five years 23,249 390,238 Later than five years - 610,198 36,031 1,085,582 31.
-Trust funds Security deposits 1,679,361 1,005,884 1,679,361 1,005,884 Fitzroy Shire Council performs only a custodial role in respect of these monies.
+Both these schemes are defined contribution schemes as defined in the Australian Accounting Standard AASB119 Employee benefits.
+Council has no liability to or interest in the scheme other than the payment of the statutory contributions.

+Any amount by which either scheme is over or under funded would only affect future benefits and is not an asset or liability of Council.

+Accordingly there is no recognition in the financial statements of any over or under-funding of the scheme.

+The audited general purpose financial report of the scheme as at 30 June 2007 (the most recent available) which was not subject to any audit qualification, indicates that the assets of the scheme are sufficient to meet the accrued benefits.

+The general purpose financial statements disclose that the most recent actuarial assessment of the scheme was undertaken as at 30 June 2007.
+The actuary indicated that without improvements to benefit conditions, or other unanticipated events, current contribution rates would be sufficient to meet members benefits as they accrue.

+The Queensland Local Government Superannuation Board, the trustee of the scheme, advised that the local government superannuation scheme was a complying superannuation scheme for the purpose of the Commonwealth Superannuation Industry (Supervision) legislation.

+The amount of superannuation contributions paid by Fitzroy Shire Council to the superannuation scheme in this period for the benefit of employees was:

+20 On aveting Lagras (Council is lagray)

+30. Operating Leases (Council is lessor)Council has leased a number of properties to sporting bodies, companies and private ind ividuals

+The minimum lease payments are payable as follows: iviadais.

+Not later than one year 12,783 85,146

+One to five years 23,249 390,238

+Later than five years - 610,198

+36,031 1,085,582

+31. Trust funds

+Security deposits 1,679,361 1,005,884

+1,679,361 1,005,884

+Fitzroy Shire Council performs only a custodial role in respect of these monies.
 As these funds cannot be used by the Council, they are not brought to account in these financial statements.
 Trust cash is invested with The Rock Building Society Limited Trust Account.